-World-renowned Hong Kong tenor Warren Mok has been making frequent guest appearances in many leading opera houses throughout the world.
-His operatic repertoire exceeds 60 roles including Cavaradossi in Tosca, Calaf in Turandot, Rodolfo in La Bohème, Radames in Aïda and many others.
-In recent years, he is very active in the promotion of western opera and music in Hong Kong, Macau and the Mainland, and has been the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre.
-He was also the Artistic Director of the Macao International Music Festival.
-To enhance the art exchange platform between Hong Kong and Mainland, Mok facilitated the introduction of original productions to Hong Kong audiences, including The Chinese Orphan by National Centre for Performing Arts of China, musical Jinsha by Chengdu Performing Arts and Poet Li Bai by Asian Performing Arts of Colorado.
-Furthermore, Opera Hong Kong’s The Magic Flute was staged in Beijing and Norway and it helped establish Opera Hong Kong onto international scene.
+World-renowned Chinese tenor from Hong Kong, Warren Mok, makes frequent guest appearances in many leading opera houses throughout the world.
+His operatic repertoire exceeds 60 roles including Cavaradossi in Tosca, Calaf in Turandot, Rodolfo in La Bohème, Radamès in Aïda and many others.
+In recent years, Mok has been very active in promoting western opera and music in Hong Kong, Macau and the Mainland.
+Recently, he has been the Artistic Director of Opera Hong Kong, Fujian Grand Theatre and Zhuhai Huafa Grand Theatre and was also the Artistic Director of the Macao International Music Festival.

-Mok was awarded a Medal of Honour by the Hong Kong Special Administrative Region in 2011, World Outstanding Chinese Award in 2010, and both Cavaliere dell’Ordine della Stella della Solidarietà Italiana (Knight of the Star of Solidarity of Italy) by the Government of Italy and Chevalier dans I’Ordre des Arts et des Lettres (Knight of the Order of Art and Letter) by the Government of France in 2008.
+Mok was awarded Officer of the Order of the Star of Italy by the Government of Italy in 2018, a Medal of Honour by the Hong Kong Special Administrative Region in 2011, World Outstanding Chinese Award in 2010, and both Cavaliere dell’Ordine della Stella della Solidarietà Italiana (Knight of the Star of Solidarity of Italy) by the Government of Italy and Chevalier dans I’Ordre des Arts et des Lettres (Knight of the Order of Art and Letter) by the Government of France in 2008.